ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## The work flow at a glance

-To set up EDM capabilities, you must set up a data store, install and authorize an EDM Upload agent,
+Here's the overall process for setting up DLP policies that use EDM:

+LIST GOES HERE

-## Part 1: Create your EDM DataStore
+## Part 1: Set up EDM data store schema

 ## Part 2: Install the EDM Upload agent